hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_rst_he.md

 - Run the tests from the command line: `pytest test_instruction_doc_writer.py`

 This significantly improved solution provides a more realistic and robust testing framework.
 Remember to replace the placeholder code with your actual Python code to get proper test coverage.
-Remember that the example `generate_rst_docstring` function is for illustration purposes.
+Remember that the example `generate_rst_docstring` function is for illuStartion purposes.
 Your actual `instruction_doc_writer.py` code will likely need different test cases based on the specifics of its functionality.